 A fireplace adds ambiance and value to your home.
 When someone imagines their dream house, the home typically includes a comfortable home that keeps you and your family warm in the winter, either with a smoothly running furnace or snuggling around a cozy fire.

 It’s hard to resist the temptation of of a toasty fire, but how do you choose between a gas or wood burning fireplace?
-There are many points to consider when deciding how to heat your home.
+There are many factors to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
 You get the opportunity to roast marshmallows indoors.
 Something you don’t get is an efficient heating source.
 Wood fires normally receive up to a 15% efficiency rating, a lot lower than a furnace that has regular service performed.
-They do get very hot, but most of that heat is lost up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+They do generate a lot of heat, but most of that heat is lost up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

-- Gas: There have been many aesthetic advances in gas fireplaces.
-The flames have become more realistic and some models offer various heights.
-The ceramic logs used in gas fireplaces now more closely resemble the real thing and come complete with flickering embers, which don’t need you to wait while they go out.
-You can merely switch your gas fireplace on and off which provides you more control over the temperature of you home and frees you from having to look after your fire.
+- Gas: There have been many style advances in gas fireplaces.
+The flames have become more realistic and some designs offer various heights.
+The logs used in gas fireplaces now more closely favor the real thing and come complete with glimmering embers, which don’t force you to wait while they go out.
+You can merely switch your gas fireplace on and off, giving you more control over room temperature and frees you from having to look after your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
 Picture the level of comfort you could get when you combine that with a fully maintained furnace.

 Air Quality and Maintenance

-If you want to find out more information about converting your wood burning fireplace into a gasfire place or you simply need to schedule your seasonal furnace service, please call today at 817-668-6689 or schedule an appointment online.
-Our experts will have you cuddled up and warm in no time.
+If you want to find out more information about converting your wood burning fireplace into a gasfire place or you simply need to schedule your seasonal furnace service, please call today at 817-668-6689 or schedule an appointment on our website.
+Our experts will have you cuddled up by the fire in no time.

-- Wood: Air quality is crucial to all homeowners.
+- Wood: Air quality is crucial to every homeowner.
 Burning wood generates air pollution in and outside your home and the smoky wood odor that a wood burning fireplace exudes could be a health hazard.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a chimney sweep.
-Much like furnaces that should have furnace service completed annually, gas fireplaces also require recurrent cleanings of cinders and spent logs.
+Much like furnaces that should have furnace service completed regularly, gas fireplaces also require recurrent cleanings of cinders and spent logs.

 - Gas: Gas fireplaces require a little bit of dusting every now and then and are virtually maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted every 12 months by a professional to keep it working both safely and effectively.
+It is suggested that you get your gas fireplace cleaned and adjusted every 12 months by an expert to keep it working both safely and effectively.